Lab-Grown Diamond vs Natural Diamond. (Educate and Protect yourself and your customers)

 As you can see, their chemical structure and properties are the same.

 Scientists first grew diamonds in a laboratory in the mid-1950s.
 These diamonds were too small for jewellery, however.
-Production of larger, gem-quality crystals began in the mid-1990s and continues to today, with more and more companies producing Lab-Grown Diamonds.
+Production of larger, gem-quality crystals began in the mid-1990s and continues to today, with more and more companies producing Laboratory-Grown Diamonds.

 HPHT – High-Pressure High-Temperature as the name suggests mimics the temperature and pressure condition that the natural diamonds forms in the earth.
 The rough diamond has a cuboctahedral crystal shape.